A Short Guide to a Long Weekend Break in Rouen

 If you are a lover of art, then you won’t be disappointed by a trip to view some of the outstanding pieces at the Musee des Beaux-Arts in Rouen.
 It is said to have one of the most exceptional public collections in all of France, including masterpieces by Degas, Delacroix, Monet, and Gustave Moreau.
 Museum des Beaux-Arts in Rouen

-Each time we travel to Rouen, we put aside a few hours to enjoy the calm and peace that the museum offers.
-There are always special exhibitions, a gift shop and café to enjoy.
+During our visits to Rouen, we make sure to set aside some time to enjoy the peace and tranquillity of the museum.
+There are always special exhibitions, as well as a gift shop and café, for us to enjoy.

 Musée des Beaux-Arts location